sybrew/the-seo-framework/readme.txt

 TODO fix js lint warnings about the l10n const being unavailable.
 	-> This probably affects all files.
 Addressing this with modern JS could prevent unforeseen bugs with future FSE.

+TODO use goto in array_merge_recursive_distinct?
+	-> Also clean up its sole caller...

+TODO clean up tt.js, I made a mess of it.

 **For everyone:**

 * **Upgrade notes:**